 Reservoir meets current criteria for overturning, sliding, and plate buckling.
 The calculated sloshing wave height is 3.5 feet.
 A reservoir can be damaged by wave action of the stored water during an earthquake.
 The vertical wall is 30 feet tall (3 rows of 10 foot plates).
 The overflow is at 32.0 feet, and maximum design water height is 31.5 feet, placing the water level into the roof knuckle.
 In older ASCE codes, it was acceptable to use volume in the roof area to accommodate wave action, but under the ASCE 7-16 code (expected to be adopted in 2019 or 2020) the sloshing wave height would measured down from the bottom of the roof framing members, which is estimated to reduce the maximum water level to 26.5 feet.
 This reduces usable volume by 0.3 MG, or about 15-percent.
 Based on current growth projections, there is sufficient excess capacity in the reservoir to accommodate the volume reduction for the foreseeable future, see Table 6.9.
-The City is not required to adjust the operational water level to accommodate possible wave action, but should consider it.
-Additional calculations can be performed to determine if the existing reservoir can withstand the wave action without damage.
+The City is not required to adjust the operational water level to determine if the existing reservoir can withstand the wave action without damage.
 To perform these calculations, the rafter depth, number of rafters, and rafter/roof shell connection style are needed.